 Students in grade 6 have an opportunity to explore the study of French and Spanish through the nine-week World Language Exploratory (FLEX) program.
 The FLEX program is also currently available as a semester elective in grade 7.

 The summer World Language in the Elementary School (FLES) program has added richly to the study of a world language in Chesapeake for over twenty years.
 The FLES Program employs language teachers at various elementary schools throughout the city.
-The program is limited to students in the fourth and fifth grades, recommended by their teachers.
+The program is limited to students in the third, fourth and fifth grades, recommended by their teachers.
 Students have embraced the program wholeheartedly.
 The FLES teachers have found the elementary students to be receptive and enthusiastic about learning a language, and parents have applauded their children’s positive responses to an academic subject.

 In February of 2014, the Virginia Board of Education adopted revised Standards of Learning for world language study.
 The World Language Standards of Learning identify essential content, processes, and skills for each level of language learning in Virginia’s secondary schools.
 There are specific standards for French, German, Latin, and Spanish, Levels I-IV, as well as general Modern World Language Standards adoptable for courses in other modern languages.
 The Standards of Learning set reasonable targets and expectations for what students should know and be able to do by the end of each language course offered for a standard unit of credit.